 Most of the small use cash basic to record their business transactions as it is simple and straight forward.
-However, when the business getting bigger, it will not reflect the company’s performance, and it is easily misleading the user.
+However, when the business getting bigger, it will no longer fit with company, and it is easily misleading the users.

 Cash basic follow the cash movement in the cash book and bank statement.
 Any cash in will be recorded as the revenue within the period and the cash out will be recorded as an expense.
 The difference between cash in and cash out will be calculated as profit or loss.

-The cash basis sounds very simple and fits with the small business which needs to spend most of the time focusing on operation rather than the accounting treatment.
-Most of the small companies face a struggle to find talented people to set up accounting policy, prepare accrue revenue and expense, depreciation calculation, and so on.
-After company growth and the number of transactions increase, management needs more information to analyze and support decision making.
+The cash basis sounds very simple for small business which needs to spend most of the time focusing on operation rather than the accounting system.
+Most of the small companies face a struggle to find talented people to set up accounting policy, prepare accrue revenue and expense, depreciation, and so on.
+After company growth and the number of transactions increase, management needs more information to analyze and making decision.
 A cash basis will not be able to handle, so we need to strengthen the finance department and move to an accrual basis.

-Moving from a cash basis to accrual is more complicated than its sound.
+Moving from a cash basis to accrual basis is more complicated than its sound.
 The company needs to ensure all accountants aware of the change and have enough knowledge to analyze and record the transactions.
-Next, the company should set a specific date to change, we recommend changing at the year-end which is easy to remember and clear the previous year’s information.
+Next, the company should set a specific date to change, we recommend changing at the year-end which is easy to remember and cut off the prior year’s record.

 Accounting Policy is the rule or procedure set by the top management as the guide for the preparation of the financial statements.
 It consists of accounting methods, procedures, and disclosure.
-Even the company used to have an old policy, they need to reflect it with the accrual basis.
-It is very important as it provides guardian for staff to follow such as:
+If the company has an old policy, they need to update and reflect with the accrual basis.
+It is very important as it provides guardian for accountants, it shoule include the following:

 - Fixed Asset Useful life